DecisionsDev/odm-rpa-invoicing-sample/README.md

 ## One step further: decision governance

-Once the RPA tasks are ready, and the decision bot invocation is functional, you may publish your Decision Service to [ODM Decision Center](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.9.0/com.ibm.odm.dcenter/topics/odm_dcenter.html) in order to take advantage of its governance capabilities such as user permission, release management and testing.
+Once the RPA tasks are ready and the decision bot invocation is functional, you may publish your Decision Service to [ODM Decision Center](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.9.0/com.ibm.odm.dcenter/topics/odm_dcenter.html) in order to take advantage of its governance capabilities such as user permission, release management and testing.

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/ODM_DC_Connect.png" width="75%"></img>

-Each time a new version of your Decision Service is ready, simply redeploy it to your Rule Execution Server without changing anything to the RPA tasks.
+Each time a new version of the Decision Service is ready, **Abu** can simply redeploy it to Rule Execution Server without changing anything to the RPA tasks.

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/ODM_DC_Deploy.png" width="75%"></img>

+Should a discount or a tax need to be changed, **Bea** simply connect to Decision Center and change the corresponding rule or decision table.

-This way, you can completely decouple the lifecycle and ownership of the decision logic from the RPA task authoring.
+This way, we have complete decoupling of the lifecycle and ownership of the decision logic from the RPA task authoring.

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/ODM_DC_DT.png" width="75%"></img>